-Driven by the state's Climate Leadership and Community Protection Act (CLCPA), Accelerated Renewable Energy Growth and Community Benefit Act, and other state clean energy policies, New York's electricity generation, transmission and demand landscape is rapidly changing.
-This shift leads to re-thinking how and where electric supply and storage resources evolve, and how to efficiently enable their adoption to achieve energy policy targets.
+Driven by New York State's Climate Leadership and Community Protection Act (CLCPA), Accelerated Renewable Energy Growth and Community Benefit Act, and other state clean energy policies, New York's electricity generation, transmission and demand landscape is rapidly changing.
+This shift leads to rethinking how and where electric supply and storage resources evolve, and how to efficiently enable their adoption to achieve energy policy targets.

-This 2021 - 2040 System & Resource Outlook (the Outlook), conducted by the New York Independent System Operator (NYISO) in collaboration with stakeholders and state agencies, provides a comprehensive overview of potential resource development over the next 20 years in New York and identifies and quantifies the existing and pending constraints revealed throughout the New York transmission system.
-A key purpose of this marquee planning report is to highlight opportunities for transmission investment driven by economics and public policy in New York State.
-Together with the NYISO's publication of the 2021-2030 Comprehensive Reliability Plan (CRP), this Outlook provides a full power system outlook to stakeholders, developers, and policymakers.
+This 2021 - 2040 System & Resource Outlook (the Outlook), conducted by the New York Independent System Operator (NYISO) in collaboration with stakeholders and state agencies, provides a comprehensive overview of potential resource development over the next 20 years in New York and highlights opportunities for transmission investment driven by economics and public policy in New York State.
+The Outlook together with the NYISO's 2021-2030 Comprehensive Reliability Plan (CRP) represent the marquee planning reports that provide a full New York power system outlook to stakeholders, developers, and policymakers.